coffeeandc0d3/pseudo-border-color-margins/README.md

 This will install border colors for active/inactive states of all windows, with exception to active gtk apps (inactive still works).

 Lastly it installs the 'gaps' by using ~.xml keybindings in your /home/$USER/.config/openbox/.xml

+Enable at a prompt:
+`obconf`
+Select Matcha-Config

+:)